thenewmona/GWG-mona-s-resturantReview/Resources/notes.md

 Failed to load resource: net::ERR_INVALID_RESPONSE register-sw.js:9 Couldn't register service worker...
  TypeError: Failed to register a ServiceWorker: A bad HTTP response code (404) was received when fetching the script.

+ 11/7/2018
+ # slack notes

+ Did you get the service worker question answered?
+See that the path for the service worker file is in the same path for the main.js As written its two aways its current path.

+ * TODO Need to work on these PWA issues

+ Progressive Web App
+These checks validate the aspects of a Progressive Web App, as specified by the baseline PWA Checklist.
+1
+Does not respond with a 200 when offline

+2
+User will not be prompted to Install the Web App
+Failures: No manifest was fetched, Site does not register a service worker.

+3
+Does not redirect HTTP traffic to HTTPS

+4
+Does not have a <meta name="viewport"> tag with width or initial-scale No viewport meta tag found

+5
+Does not register a service worker

+6
+Is not configured for a custom splash screen
+Failures: No manifest was fetched.

+7
+Address bar does not match brand colors
+Failures: No manifest was fetched, No `<meta name="theme-color">` tag found.

+8
+Content is not sized correctly for the viewport
+The viewport size is 2400px, whereas the window size is 1920px.